AustralianAntarcticDivision/SOmap/README.md

 The goal of SOmap is to make publication quality round Southern Ocean maps in polar projections with little effort.
 This package is still very much a work in progress contact me with any questions or suggestions.

+<b>Please note: we have just merged SOmap with the Development branch taking us to version 0.5.
+Whilst we have tried to ensure everything is working as it should be, however if you think you ahve found a bug please lodge and issue with a reproducible example.</b>

 Installation
 ------------